liadraz/SimpleRateLimiter/readme.md

 This is a valuable addition to enhancing security and ensuring quality control.

 ## Requirements
-- Initialize the RateLimit service with a function, and allow the creation of multiple rate limits with varying request capacities and time windows.
+- Initiate the RateLimiter with `Func` and with multiple rate limit policies.
-- Provide a Perform method, Task Perform(TArg argument), as the primary interface for clients to interact with the service.
+- Provide a `Task Perform(TArg arg)` method as the interface for request calls.
-- Support multiple running rate limits, ensuring they are respected.
+- Gurantee all rate limit polices are honored.
+If not delay execution until it does.
-- Handles concurrent calls from multiple threads safely.
+- The RateLimiter is expected to handle concurrent calls from multiple threads safely.
+- Use the most effective algorithm for limit requests - Sliding winow Vs Absolute.

-> *NOTE Do not use external Libraries*
+> *Do not use external Libraries*

-## Implementation Approaches
+## Algorithm Approaches

+The asinmengt asked me to choose between two algorithms.
+Each has its cons and pros.
+I choose to implement the sliding window which is more accurate and effective in case many requests are being send to an API for long time.

 ### Sliding Window
 The algorithm ensures you are limited to several requests in any rolling 24-hour window.